a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 3) error module that holds any errors that I raise.

-I can put out there the simpler modules:
-The main module (as of this writing called 'database_setup.py')
+First, the main module, as of this writing called 'database_setup.py'.

-Notice the 'try statment' and in general how nice and simple this is.
+Notice the 'try statment' and that in general it looks nice and simple.
 ```
 import sqlite3
 import traceback